Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

 #### Graph 2: VTC under Device Variation

 This plot shows a VTC curve for PMOS width (Wp = 7).
-As the PMOS width increased drastically compared to the previous analysis, the switching threshold ($V_M$) clearly shifts to the right (a higher voltage) but the increase is very less when compared to the increase in width.
+As the PMOS width increased drastically compared to the previous analysis, the switching threshold ($V_M$) clearly shifts to the right (a higher voltage) but the increase is very small when compared to the increase in width.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/e1a5acb4-f265-4996-9f6f-6b9490108b3c" />

 ### Tabulated Results

 The effects of the variations on key inverter parameters are summarized below.
 To find the peak gain for each simulation run, we can use the `setplot` command to select the specific dataset, followed by the `meas` command with the `min` function to find the minimum value of your pre-calculated gain vector.
-As the gain is negative, we can calculate the minimum value in the gain plot.
+Since gain is a negative value, the peak gain corresponds to the minimum value on the plot.

 The process of extracting the peak gain for each stepped simulation involves a sequence of commands:
 1.  **`setplot <plot_name>`**: This command selects the active dataset.
 Since the `.step` analysis creates multiple runs (`dc1`, `dc2`, etc.), you must use `setplot` to focus on one result set at a time.